vaik10/polygon-migration-tool/ISSUES.md

 - Store full testcases either in DB (if acceptable) or store only references/paths to blobs in Azure and keep previews in DB.
 Make truncation configurable and documented.

 ---

+## Blockers

+- While trying to migrate test cases to Azure I faced error in the empty_blob functionality which could not let me create, delete or update because of the authentication method used.
+Authentication by username and password does not allow these operations for a personal(MCA) account in azure.
+So I had to switch to authenticating by client secret.

+- When trying to migrate data to DB I had to run an extra command not mentioned in the DB to grant privileges to my user to create/update data in DB - GRANT USAGE, CREATE ON SCHEMA public TO your_db_user;